gboissinot/esgi-al-2023/hexagonal/step5/README.md

 ## Explanation

-- Command objects are in the input port area
 - Command objects are DTO objects
+- Command objects are objects for the input port
 - Command objects contains all input information for the command execution
 - Command objects have the responsibility to apply syntax validations
 - Application services use command objects as input parameters